 On July 1, 2011, Skate Canada implemented a Helmet Use policy.
 This policy was implemented as a proactive safety measure to help protect and prevent future injuries to members in the early stages of the CanSkate program who are learning how to skate.
-In the development of the policy, Skate Canada consulted various groups of individuals, including parents, and the policy was approved by the Skate Canada Board of Directors earlier in 2011.
+In the development of the policy, Skate Canada consulted various groups of individuals, including parents, and the policy was approved by the Skate Canada Board of Directors.

 The helmet policy is not optional for clubs.
 Therefore, should a skater in the CanSkate program who has not achieved Stage 5 arrive at the rink and wish to go on the ice without a CSA-approved helmet, he/she must be refused entry onto the ice surface.

 Skate Canada is proud of its CanSkate program, the best learn-to-skate program in Canada, and it will continue to develop policies and programming that create a better and safer learn-to-skate experience for skaters.
 If you would like more information on helmet use and injury prevention, we recommend you visit Think First.